-The undergraduate curriculum provides a pre-professional foundation for graduate study in Communication Sciences and Disorders and related fields.
+The undergraduate curriculum provides a pre-professional foundation for graduate study in communication sciences and disorders and related fields.
 Courses are offered in typical and disordered speech, language and hearing across the lifespan.
 Students choose to pursue a Bachelor of Science degree or a Bachelor of Arts degree.

 Learn more about the Undergraduate Program.

-See more information about the Graduate Program.
+See more information about the Post-Baccalaureate Leveling Program.

 American Sign Language Interpreting (ASLI) Program